Kathleen A. Kavalec: Nomination as United States ambassador to Albania

 On July 3, 2018, President Donald Trump nominated Kavalec to be the next United States ambassador to Albania.
 Her nomination expired at the end of the year and was ultimately returned to Trump.

 United States ambassador to Romania

 On June 3, 2022, President Joe Biden nominated Kavalec to be the United States ambassador to Romania.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on November 29, 2022.
 The committee favorably reported the nomination on December 7, 2022.
 On December 15, 2022, her nomination was confirmed by in the Senate by voice vote.
 She was sworn in on December 20, 2022, and presented her credentials to President Klaus Iohannis on February 14, 2023.

 Awards and recognitions

 Kavalec has won numerous State Department awards, as well as the Presidential Rank Award.
+On November 29, 2024, President Iohannis awarded her the Order of the Star of Romania, in the rank of Grand Cross.

 Personal life

 Kavalec is a native of California.
 She speaks Romanian, Spanish, Portuguese, French, and Russian.